Understanding & Fixing Search Console Page Indexing Issues

 Simply put, Not Found – 404 errors occur when a web crawler tries to crawl a particular page, but the page is deleted, replaced, or moved.
 Thus, you get a message that the page cannot be found with a 404 error.

 In most cases, Google does not index these pages as, in its view, the 404 pages do not have any contextual value.
-It means it does not deliver any valuable information and, thus, is not indexed by Google.
+This means that it does not deliver any valuable information and, thus, is not indexed by Google.

 Now, if you see the error message in the Google search console, this probably means: